John-Abbott-College/6P3-Notes/lectures/linux-basics/index.md

 ---
-title: "Linux package management"
+title: "Linux basics"
-subtitle:
+description: |
-  Installing and configuring Linux packages on WSL / Raspberry Pi Debian using the `apt` package manager
+  Installing and configuring Linux packages on WSL / Raspberry Pi Debian.
-reference-location: margin
-citation-location: margin
+  Using the `apt` package manager.
-date: 2025-04-28
+date: 2026-01-30
-categories: [linux]
+blogpost: true
+location: Lecture
+category: Linux
+tags: Linux
 ---

+## What is WSL?

+*These notes are adapted from <https://learn.microsoft.com/en-us/windows/wsl/about>*

+Windows Subsystem for Linux (WSL) is a feature of Windows that allows you to run a Linux environment on your Windows machine, *without the need for a separate virtual machine or dual booting*.

+## Linux Filesystem Hierarchy Standard (FHS)

+*These notes are adapted from <https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard>*

 ## Raspberry Pi OS and Debian